alibaba/bifrostui/packages/bui-core/src/Toast/index.en-US.md

 ### Prohibit background clicking

-Use`disableClick`可control whether other content on the page can be clicked when displaying toast prompts, default is clickable.
+Use 'disableClick' to control whether other content on the page can be clicked when displaying Toast prompts.
+It defaults to clickable.

 ```tsx
 import { Stack, Button, Toast } from '@bifrostui/react';